sarayusreeyadavpadala/FEDO-CNN/README.md

 With orthophotos and their labeled rasterized vectors now available, we can proceed with using the orthophoto (raster) as the input image and the rasterized vector image as it's label.

--> Ensuring same CRS and pixel size of all orthophotos and its labels (rasterized vectors). (used warp reproject and translate process in QGIS)
+-> Ensuring same CRS, number of bands and pixel size of all orthophotos and its labels (rasterized vectors). (used warp reproject and translate process in QGIS)

 _Dataset Pre-processing_